s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 using some of its libraries or even with the bare communication API, it seems like a good idea to enable writing parallel programs requiring less involvement from the user.
 This way, they can focus on parallel algorithms instead of manual communication.
-In the following chapter we will therefore explore the possibility of a Cloud Haskell based backend for the `ArrowParallel` interface given in this thesis while explaining all the necessary parts of Cloud Haskell's API.
+In the following chapter, we will therefore explore the possibility of a Cloud Haskell based backend for the `ArrowParallel` interface given in this thesis while explaining all the necessary parts of Cloud Haskell's API.
 For easier testing and as this